-Peace and joy is hard to put a $$$ value on, and to be totally honest, I know a postpartum doula is worth every cent and more.
+Peace and joy are hard to put a $$$ value on and to be totally honest, I know a postpartum doula is worth every cent and more.

 You’ve probably heard the old "happy wife, happy life".
 It’s kind of an extension of the happy mum, happy baby adage.
 83% of couples experience a moderate to severe marriage crisis in the transition to parenthood.
 I want to make sure I don’t wind up feeling resentful because I do not have the support I need in motherhood, or our relationship will suffer.